conda-forge/gtest-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `gtest` can be installed with:
+Once the `conda-forge` channel has been enabled, `gmock, gtest` can be installed with:

 ```
-conda install gtest
+conda install gmock gtest
 ```

-It is possible to list all of the versions of `gtest` available on your platform with:
+It is possible to list all of the versions of `gmock` available on your platform with:

 ```
-conda search gtest --channel conda-forge
+conda search gmock --channel conda-forge
 ```